Tennis Elbow Not Just Tennis Related

 Rest is the best medicine.
 If treatment is needed, medication and physical therapy to strengthen the wrist are conservative and often effective methods.
 If conservative methods fail, surgery could be an option.

-“To prevent tennis elbow, take time to stretch your arm and wrist, warm up before your job or an activity, and strengthen your forearm using hand weights,” says Dr. D. David Ernst, joint replacement specialist at Orthopedic Associates of Port Huron.
+“To prevent tennis elbow, take time to stretch your arm and wrist, warm up before your job or an activity, and strengthen your forearm using hand weights,” says Dr. Emily Tan, upper extremity specialist at Orthopedic Associates of Port Huron.

 To consult with one of our doctors at Orthopedic Associates of Port Huron, please call (810) 985-4900 or click on the Appointment Request button.